DXHeroes/oas_course_dev/README.md

 # Practical excercises

-This section is divided into 3 sections:
+This section is divided into 4 sections:
  - JSON Schema - basic of JSON Schema exercises
  - OpenAPI Basics - basics of OpenAPI exercises
  - Using OpenAPI Schema in practice - using OpenAPI Schema in practice
+ - Implementing OAS - implementing OAS in simple Java project

  ### Used tools: